pauleramdf/api_stocks_web_broker/README.md

 # Okta Spring Security & Okta-Hosted Login Page Example

-This example shows you how to use the [Okta Spring Boot Library][] to login a user.
-The login is achieved through the [Authorization Code Flow][] where the user is redirected to the Okta-Hosted login page.
-After the user authenticates, they are redirected back to the application and a local cookie session is created.
+This example shows you how to use the [Okta Spring Boot Library][] to login a stock.
+The login is achieved through the [Authorization Code Flow][] where the stock is redirected to the Okta-Hosted login page.
+After the stock authenticates, they are redirected back to the application and a local cookie session is created.

 ## Prerequisites